 Each year contains 120 credits of taught material, delivered in modules that are typically worth 10 or 20 credits.

-Core courses (60 credits in Years 1-3) are taken by all students enrolled on both single honours and major/minor degree programmes and cover those fundamentals of the subject that we deem essential.
+Core modules (60 credits in Years 1-3) are taken by all students enrolled on both single honours and major/minor degree programmes and cover those fundamentals of inorganic, organic and physical chemistry that we deem essential.

 The remaining 60 credits in Years 1-3 comprise maths and data analysis modules in Year 1 and optional material in later years, along with laboratory modules (with embedded communications and employability skills) designed to support these core courses, allowing you to develop your practical skills and techniques as well as consolidate the associated theory from your lectures.

 In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic, and physical chemistry, all of which are supported by two additional modules comprising an extensive laboratory work programme.
 Your remaining 20 credits will give you a solid grounding in the maths and data analysis techniques you will need during your degree.

 Those of you who do not have A-level maths or an equivalent – don’t worry!
 In the Fundamental Maths for Chemists module you can learn at your own pace, supported by lectures and workshops to bring you up to speed with the common mathematical techniques needed for chemistry.
 All students take this module, whether they have A-level maths or not, since not all A-level maths syllabuses cover the same material.

 Additional mathematics is embedded in the physical chemistry module, as you begin to apply your mathematical skills to chemical problems.
 All of the maths material is delivered by staff from Chemistry, which ensures you are equipped with those skills you need to tackle the more physical and theoretical aspects of our courses.